 EXAMPLE: Physical mapping: A M2M Device contains an Application Service Node or an Application Dedicated Node.

-Device Information Model: Information Model of the native protocol (e.g. ZigBee) for the physical device
+Device Information Model: Information Model of the native protocol (e.g. ZigBee™) for the physical device

 Direct Dynamic Authorization: procedure in which a Hosting CSE interacts directly with a Dynamic Authorization System Server to obtain Dynamic Authorization